opencor/opencor-user-documentation/src/userInterfaces/commandLineInterfacePythonRelatedScripts.rst

 ``pythonshell[.bat]``
 ---------------------

-This script is a shortcut to using the :ref:`PythonShell <plugins_miscellaneous_pythonShell>` plugin.
+This script is a shortcut to using the :ref:`Python shell <plugins_miscellaneous_pythonShell>` plugin.
 Thus,

 ::